MOST RECENT

 • All passengers must wear seatbelts

 If a permit holder is under 18, there are also additional rules regarding moving violations.
-If you accumulate 3 moving violations your permit will be suspended for a year.
+If you accumulate 3 moving violations your Ohio driving permit will be suspended for a year.
 If you get any other traffic violations (for example alcohol-related) your permit will be suspended for extra 6 months.

 Upgrading Your Learners Permit to Drivers License